 Speech and Language Delays

-Speech and language delays can be concerning for parents, but it’s a common problem that affects 10% of young children.
+Speech and language delays are common, affecting approximately 10% of young children, according to research.
 Speech and language delays happen when a child’s speech and language doesn’t develop at the right age/time.
 A Speech Language Pathologist can diagnose speech-language delays/disorders and provide therapy in order to improve the speech and language development of children.

 Every child develops at his/her own pace, but if your child isn’t speaking in the same way as other children of the same age, they could have a speech/language delay.
 An assessment by a Speech Language Pathologist may be appropriate.